joelangeway/learning-java/020-HowDoWeTakeProgramsApart.md

 State, is the space of possible positions of all the moving parts of the machine.
 When we talk about "a state", we mean a particular configuration of positions of those moving parts, or the particular value stored within each variable.

+##Tell Me What A Variable Is Already!

+OK, we're finally ready.

+A variable is a bit of state, a moving part in the machine of the program.

+We use multiple variables to represent the state of the program, so that each variable can be a precisely defineable part of the whole state.
+Such a definition might be, "`beerNum` records the number of beers that are currently on the wall."

+The word "currently" is important in that definition.
+It implies that the number of beers on the wall is not constant, but changes over time.

 ###OK, how do we get rid of state?

 functions! more coming soon...